rsalmond/TIL/five dollar words.md

 Adumbrate: represent in outline, faintly indicate, foreshadow or symbolize.

+Aesthete: one who is highly sensitive to beauty.

 Afferent: conveying towards the center

 Afflatus: strong creative impulse, divine inspiration.